 - Keep valuables secure: Pickpocketing can occur in crowded areas; use a crossbody bag or money belt.

-- Visit nearby cities: Combine Florence with other amazing cities like Rome, Venice, and Cinque Terre into the perfect 2 week Italy itinerary.
+- Visit nearby cities: Combine Florence with other amazing cities like Rome, Venice, and Cinque Terre into the perfect 2-week Italy itinerary.

-Unique Things To Do In Florence
+25 Unique Things To Do In Florence

 Florence is a city that feels like an open-air museum.
 There are so many amazing and unique things to do in Florence, whether it’s climbing to the top of the Duomo, sipping wine at sunset, or just getting lost in the city.

-Related: The Only 2-Week Italy Itinerary You’ll Need
+Recommended for you: The Only 2-Week Italy Itinerary You’ll Need

 Watch the Sunset at Piazzale Michelangelo

-Pick up a bottle of wine and some snacks, and watch the sunset from the Piazzale Michelangelo, for the most iconic view of Florence.
+Pick up a bottle of wine and some snacks, and watch the sunset from the Piazzale Michelangelo for the most iconic view of Florence.
 It is a bit of a climb as the Piazzale Michelangelo is perched on a hill across the Arno River, but you’ll enjoy the view of the red-tiled rooftops, the Duomo, and the rolling Tuscan hills.

 Rub Il Porcellino for Good Luck

-While strolling through the streets of Florence, make a stop at the famous bronze statue of Il Porcellino, the wild boar fountain located in the Mercato Nuovo.
 According to local legend, rubbing the boar’s snout ensures good luck and guarantees a return trip to Florence.
-For an extra dose of fortune, place a coin in its open mouth and let it slide into the grate below—if it falls through, your wish will come true!
-We tried many times and hopefully, we’ll be blessed with another trip to Florence!
+For an extra dose of fortune, place a coin in its open mouth and let it slide into the grate below.
+If it falls through, your wish will come true!
+We tried many times, and hopefully, we’ll be blessed with another trip to Florence!

 Try the Iconic Bistecca alla Fiorentina